LackWiz/Rating-Algorithm/README.md

 umm
 1. install python?
+2. Download and unzip entire repository into a folder
-2. You'll need to run: "*py -m pip install -r requirements.txt*" in powershell or CMD before the python script will work.
+3. You'll need to run: "*py -m pip install -r requirements.txt*" in powershell or CMD before the python script will work.
 This will simply download and install any missing modules/libraries
-3. run script either single_runner.py or batch_runner.py, depending on what you need and
+4. run script either single_runner.py or batch_runner.py, depending on what you need and

 It'll spit out an CSV file with all the numbers you can graph in excel